icoach/redmine-mcp-server/README.md

 A Model Context Protocol (MCP) server that provides comprehensive integration with Redmine, enabling AI assistants to interact with your Redmine instance through a clean, validated API.

-## ⚠️ Beta Period Notice

-**This MCP server is currently free during the beta period.** After the beta period concludes, this service will transition to a paid model.
-Enjoy full access to all features while we refine and improve the service based on your feedback.

 ## Features

 - **Complete Issue Lifecycle**: Create, read, update, transition issues